12 Super Fun Vegetarian Snacks

 The key to getting great fries is slicing the potatoes thinly to crisp up nicely when baked.

 Easy and delicious, sweet potato fries are the perfect vegetarian snack or side dish.
-No need to drown them in oil or salt; they’re tasty enough!
+There’s no need to drown them in oil or salt—they’re tasty enough!

-If you want to spice things up a little, try dipping them in homemade ketchup or a vegan ranch dressing for some extra flavor.
+If you want to add some extra flavor, try dipping the fries in homemade ketchup or vegan ranch dressing.

 12. Edamame